-Performance: dispenses 202 BLU-97 Combined Effects Bomblets over an area roughly 800 ft by 400 ft.
+Performance: dispenses 202 BLU-97 combined effects bomblets over an area roughly 800 ft by 400 ft.
+COMMENTARY

 The CBU-87 Combined Effects Munition dispenses 202 BLU-97 shaped charge anti-personnel/anti-materiel fragmentary/incendiary bomblets over the target in a rectangular pattern.
 It is currently delivered by USAF and Navy aircraft as an unguided gravity weapon.
 Density and size of the area covered depends on release parameters and spin rates.
-During Desert Storm USAF dropped 10,035 CBU-87s.

 CBU-103.
 USAF is retrofitting its inventory of CEMs with the WCMD tail kit.
-The WCMD will improve the munitions delivery accuracy when released from medium to high altitude.
-Tail kit purchases are based on available funding.
+The WCMD will improve the munitions delivery accuracy when released from me-dium to high altitude.
+Tail kit purchases are based on available funding

-CBU-89/104 Gator

-Brief: The CBU-89 Gator is an anti-armor/anti-personnel mine dispenser used by USAF and Navy fighters and bombers for interdiction.
+CBU-89/104 Gator Brief: The CBU-89 Gator is an anti-armor/anti-per-sonnel mine dispenser used by USAF and Navy fighters and bombers for interdiction.

 Function: Scatterable mines.
 Production: sustainment phase.

-Inventory: 9,236 (CBU-89).
+Inventory: 9,236 (CBU-89); classified (CBU-104).